rwth-acis/DVITA1/README.md

  * TITLE, DESCRIPTION are displayed to the user in the data set selection dialog.
  * MININGIDS: a space separated list of identifiers, each referencing a TOPICMINING.ID to offer for exploration.

-###Configure Raw Data Source
+###Build the Topic Model
+Execute the following steps sequentially.

+###1.
+Configure the Topic Model
 Follow these steps:
 * Reuse an existing or insert a new CONFIG_CONNECTION record to point to the raw data DB.
-* Insert a CONFIG_RAWDATA record using this connection to allow the offline components to obtain the list of "documents"
+* Reuse an existing or insert a new CONFIG_RAWDATA record using this connection to allow the offline components to obtain the list of "documents"
-* Insert a CONFIG_TOPICMINING record with all information pertaining to a particular topic model of the raw data.
+* Insert a new CONFIG_TOPICMINING record with all information pertaining to a particular topic model of the raw data.
 We build topic models using LDA, so each topic model has a predefined number of topics, date range, etc.

 Note it is important that the raw data exposes in each time slice at least one document.
 Otherwise you will see an exception.

-###Preprocessing
+###2.
+Preprocessing
+This needs to be performed only once for each RAWDATA record.
+It can also be performed when the raw data was updated since the last time preprocessing.

-Run the preprocessor, which will boil the text down to plain word bags, apply stopwords (currently English only), and remove short words.
+The preprocessor will boil the raw data text sources down to plain word bags, apply stopwords (currently English only), and remove short words.
 It will also store document word distributions in the DB.

 Command template:
 `java Preprocessing RAWDATA_ID`